-The biomedical engineering minor is open to undergraduate students who are interested in an exciting, multidisciplinary field that lies at the interface of medicine, biology and engineering.
-Students rostered outside of the College of Engineering and Applied Science may earn the minor as long as they meet the requirements.
+The biomedical engineering minor is open to undergraduate students from engineering or non-engineering majors who are interested in an exciting, multidisciplinary field that lies at the interface of medicine, biology and engineering.

 Biomedical engineers use engineering principles to analyze and solve problems in biology and medicine, providing an overall enhancement to healthcare.
 At the same time, biomedical engineers employ concepts learned from biology and medicine to generate new engineering designs.

-Current research in biomedical engineering focuses on innovative areas such as biomechanics, biomaterials, medical devices and imaging.
+Current research in biomedical engineering focuses on innovative areas such as biomechanics and mechanobiology; medical devices; imaging and diagnostics; and therapeutics.

 For more information, visit the college's Minor in Biomedical Engineering webpage.